 Sometimes receiving a card or a letter is better than anything else in the world especially to a street child who has spent a lot of their life being told that they are worthless and don’t matter.
 Taking the time to acknowledge them and show them that someone does care is the best present that you could ever give them.
 Although we cannot reply to your letters individually, we will take a photograph of the street children holding the letters that they have received from you.
 If they have already been reunited with their families and live hundreds of miles away then we’ll display their cards around the Laughter Africa house so that all the children staying with us can enjoy them.

-We send a monthly email update to all our supporters which includes details on all the street children who we have helped in the last month.
-This includes stories and snippets of information so you could either write to one of the street children mentioned in the latest email update or you could address your cards to ‘Dear friend.’
 Whichever way you choose to send a message please know that it will be received with joy.
 In the future when we are working in more countries, you could just focus on connecting with one country in particular or you could choose to write to all of them – the choice is yours.
+The pupils at Blessed Thomas Halford Catholic College even made friendship bracelets for the street children showing that they are in solidarity with them.

 If your school or youth group would like to send messages then please email firstname.lastname@example.org and we’ll let you know the best way of sending them to us.